 The EU and the US have taken steps towards a new data transfer framework (called the Trans-Atlantic Data Privacy Framework) between the EU and the US.
 Based on this framework, The EU Commission later drafted an adequacy decision for the US- that is, a decision that greenlights a country as a safe destination for data and makes data transfers much easier.
 The draft is pending Member State approval and is likely to pass (despite the overwhelmingly negative opinion of the European Parliament).

 If approved before the deadline imposed by the DPC, the adequacy decision will save Meta by the bell.
+But this looks tricky.

 So the much dreaded Facebook blackout ultimately depends on the timing of the adequacy decision and the outcome of Meta’s future legal actions.